las-r/aergia/README.md

-# Aergias
+# Aergia

 The most minimal yet still usable programming language.

-Aergias is an expression-oriented language where every operation returns a value.
+Aergia is an expression-oriented language where every operation returns a value.
 It utilizes Prefix Notation (Polish Notation) to maintain a minimal footprint, eliminating the need for complex operator precedence and grouping parentheses in math.

 ## 1. Syntax